 Whistler is a town north of Vancouver, British Columbia, that’s home to Whistler Blackcomb, one of the largest ski resorts in North America.
 Besides skiing and snowboarding, the area offers snowshoeing, tobogganing and ski jumping at the Olympic Park, a venue for the 2010 Vancouver Winter Olympics.
 We love spending summer in the mountains and were excited to be in the compact, chalet-style pedestrian village at the base of Whistler and Blackcomb mountains.
 Whistler dazzles with beautiful alpine meadows, summit glaciers and tons of activities.
 It was a week of Gondola rides, canoeing, horseback riding and other fun Whistler summer activities.
-We took the sea-to-sky highway and stopped at a few view points on the way – Shannon Falls and Stawamus Chief Park being one of them.
+We took the Sea to Sky Highway and stopped at a few viewpoints on the way – Shannon Falls and Stawamus Chief Park being two favorites.
 The scenic ocean vistas, soaring mountains, dramatic waterfalls made the drive one the best we have done.

 Things to do in Whistler in Summer

 We loved the fresh mountain air and seeing the venues where the Winter Olympics were held.
 We enjoyed a lot of summer mountain activities.